OrionStar25/orionstar25.github.io/_news/2_outreachy.md

 related_posts: false
 ---

-I start my 3-month opensource internship as an Outreachy fellow for The Fedora Project.
+Started my 3-month opensource internship as an <a href='https://www.outreachy.org/'>Outreachy</a> fellow for The Fedora Project.